Possible Unusual Signs of Vitamin Deficiency

-Your body is constantly giving you signals when something is wrong, just like your car does when it’s damaged.
-You need to listen to those signals in order to get the necessary repairs done before it’s too late.
-In the following article we’ll tell you about some of the strange signs that indicate a vitamin deficiency, as well as a breakdown of the signals that are specific to each particular vitamin.
+Your body is constantly giving you signs when something is wrong, just like your car does when it’s going wrong.
+You need to listen to those signs in order to get the necessary repairs done before it’s too late.
+In the following article we’ll tell you about some of the possible signs of vitamin deficiency.
+In addition to that, we’ll give you a breakdown of the signs that are specific to each particular vitamin.

-Nowadays, in your normal daily diet it might be hard to meet the daily requirements of every vitamin that your body needs.
+Nowadays, in your normal daily diet it might be hard to get all the vitamins your body needs.
 Not eating enough because you’re on a diet is one reason your vitamin levels might be far below normal.

-The five most unusual signs of a vitamin deficiency are:
+The five most unusual signs of vitamin deficiency are:

 Cracks in the corners of the mouth

 If you’re seeing this cracks then it’s probably not because you’re aging more quickly.
 It’s more likely to be a deficiency of B vitamins – especially riboflavin (B2), niacin (B3), and B12, in addition to a lack of iron and zinc.
 This is common in vegetarians who don’t follow a balanced diet.

 The solution for omnivores is to eat more salmon, eggs, tuna, clams, and oysters (or seafood in general).
 For strict vegetarians who don’t eat fish, try lentils, peanuts, dried tomatoes, sesame seeds, and spinach.
 It’s also a good idea to take vitamin C to promote the body’s absorption of iron.
 Combine the foods listed above with broccoli, cabbage, cauliflower, and red bell peppers.